OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-08.md

 ## 1 Chronicles 8:6

-These are the sons of Ehud.
+These are the descendants of Ehud.
-These are the heads of fathers’ households of the inhabitants of Geba,
+They were the leaders of the families living in Geba,

-> and they carried them into exile to Manahath:
+> and they were taken into exile to Manahath:

 ---

 ## 1 Chronicles 8:7

-> namely, Naaman, Ahijah, and Gera—he carried them into exile.
+> namely, Naaman, Ahijah, and Gera—he led them into exile.
-> And he fathered Uzza and Ahihud.
+> And he was the father of Uzza and Ahihud.

 ---

 ## 1 Chronicles 8:8

-Shaharaim fathered children in the land of Moab
+Shaharaim had children in the land of Moab
 after he had sent away Hushim and Baara his wives.

 ---

 ## 1 Chronicles 8:9

-By Hodesh his wife he fathered:
+Through Hodesh his wife, he had:

 > Jobab, Zibia, Mesha, Malcam,

 ## 1 Chronicles 8:10

 > Jeuz, Sachia, and Mirmah.
-> These were his sons, heads of fathers’ households.
+> These were his sons, leaders of their families.

 ---

 ## 1 Chronicles 8:11

-By Hushim he fathered:
+With Hushim, he fathered:

 > Abitub and Elpaal.